abrahamchandy95/MockTxns/README.md

 | `XGOV…` / `XINS…` / `XLND…` / `XIRS…` / `XBNK…` | Government / insurance / lender / IRS / bank servicing | fixed |

 **Leading `X` signals external.** `BOP`/`BRK` are intentionally non-`X` because a freelancer's business account at the same bank is an internal book-to-book transfer destination, not an interbank counterparty (NFIB 2023: 56% of small business owners keep personal and business at the same bank).

+These prefixed strings are the export-time rendering only.
+Internally, every account and counterparty is a 16-byte plain-old-data `entity::Key` `{role, bank, number}`; the simulation core never allocates or compares ID strings.

 ### Merchants